Posture of giant panda

 The panda's fur is light, simple but elegant, there are only two colors: black and

 Seen the whole face, the giant panda really looks like a cat.
 Their mouths are not as thin as those of the bears and they are not as ugly as those of the dogs.
 Their faces look round.
 The two eyeballs are very small, but there are two black plush loops around the eyes, so they look as if they have worn a pair of black glasses.
 If you look at them suddenly, they look like a pair of big round eyes.
 Their ears are very strange that they are round and big, and they are so black that there seems to be two black peonies on the head.
-This pair of black ears also makes them to adapt to the cool and cold environment, and they can reduce the energy being dissipated.
+This pair of black ears also make them to adapt to the cool and cold environment, and they can reduce the energy being dissipated.
 As for their eyes, except the decorative big black loops, the real eyeballs are very small.
-The apples of the eyes in the eyeballs are as slit as those of the cats.
-Their long-term adaptation to the reclusive environment where there are remote mountains, immense forests and thick bamboos results in that the top of the nose bridge connecting the eyebrows is not developed so that they are shortsighted.
-This means that they can move about when it is dark, because they have the same eyes as those of the cats, which can adjust to the change of the light in the dark.
+The apples of the eyes in the eyeballs are as slit-like those of the cats.
+Their long-term adaptation to the reclusive environment where there are remote mountains, immense forests, and thick bamboos results in that the top of the nose bridge connecting the eyebrows is not developed so that they are shortsighted.
+This means that they can move about when it is dark because they have the same eyes as those of the cats, which can adjust to the change of the light in the dark.
 Their hearing is yarer than the seeing because they have round and big ears to collect the sound wave.
-Once they have heard some unusual sounds in the bamboos, they will become as shy as the girls and run away and hide themselves.
+Once they have heard some unusual sounds in the bamboos, they will become as shy as the girls and run away and hide.
 So it is very difficult to see their true portraits in the wild.

 The faces of the giant pandas are similar to those of the cats, but they are not the